Trump policy that weakened wild bird protections is revoked

+1 of3 FILE - In this Dec.
+13, 2019, file photo, thousands of snow geese take flight over a farm field at their winter grounds, in the Skagit Valley near Conway, Wash.
+The Biden administration on Monday, March 8, 2021, reversed a policy imposed under former President Donald Trump that drastically weakened the government's power to enforce a century-old law that protects most U.S. bird species.
+Trump ended criminal prosecutions against companies responsible for bird deaths that could have been prevented.
+Elaine Thompson/AP Show More Show Less

-2 of6 FILE - In this June 26, 2010, file photo, Plaquemines Parish Coastal Zone Director P.J.
+2 of3 FILE - In this June 26, 2010, file photo, Plaquemines Parish Coastal Zone Director P.J.
 Hahn rescues a heavily oiled bird from the waters of Barataria Bay, La.
-The Biden administration on Thursday, Feb.
-4, 2021, delayed a rule finalized in President Donald Trump's last days in office that would have drastically weakened the government's enforcement powers under a century-old law protecting most American wild birds.
-Gerald Herbert/AP Show More Show Less 3 of6

-4 of6 FILE - In this Jan.
-10, 2009, file photo, a flock of geese fly past a smokestack at a coal power plant near Emmitt, Kan.
-The Biden administration said Thursday, Feb.
-4, 2021, it was delaying a rule finalized in former President Donald Trump's last days in office that would have drastically weakened the government's power to enforce a century-old law protecting most wild birds.
-Charlie Riedel/AP Show More Show Less
+The Biden administration on Monday, March 8, 2021, reversed a policy imposed under former President Donald Trump that drastically weakened the government's power to enforce a century-old law that protects most U.S. bird species.
+Trump ended criminal prosecutions under the Migratory Bird Treaty Act that resulted most notably in a $100 million settlement by energy company BP after the 2010 Gulf of Mexico oil spill killed about 100,000 birds Gerald Herbert/AP Show More Show Less

-5 of6 FILE - In this Dec.
-13, 2019, file photo thousands of snow geese take flight over a farm field at their winter grounds, in the Skagit Valley near Conway, Wash.
-The Biden administration on Thursday, Feb.
-4, 2021, delayed a rule finalized in President Donald Trump's last days in office that would have drastically weakened the government's enforcement powers under a century-old law protecting most American wild birds.
-Elaine Thompson/AP Show More Show Less

 BILLINGS, Mont.
 (AP) — The Biden administration on Monday reversed a policy imposed under former President Donald Trump that drastically weakened the government's power to enforce a century-old law that protects most U.S. bird species.